RPIP-80: Exit Requests, Triggering Exits, and Minipool Penalties Source

 Limiting Minipool Penalty Frequency

 A validator that was requested to exit in the last did_not_exit_cooldown days cannot be requested to exit again.
-This is relevant for the case of minipools that can’t be exited and limits the frequency with which penalties can be applied, giving the node operator an opportunity to upgrade instead of quickly ramping up the penalty.
+This is relevant for minipools that can’t be exited and limits the frequency with which penalties can be applied, giving the node operator an opportunity to upgrade rather than quickly ramping up the penalty.

 Penalty Sizing